TadNodir/BackeryRoll/README.md

 Input: show-market

-Output: <number>;<resource> If successful, the raw materials are labeled line by line with the existing number <number> as a natural number in the closed interval [0.5] and with the Identifiers.
+Output: <number>;<resource>.
+If successful, the raw materials are labeled line by line with the existing number <number> as a natural number in the closed interval [0.5] and with the Identifiers.
 All outputs in one line are separated by exactly one semicolon.